 For the crust

-• Combine the ingredients in a medium-size bowl and mix thoroughly until crumbs are well coated.
-Press the crumbs into the pan until densely packed.
+- Combine the ingredients in a medium-sized bowl and mix thoroughly until the crumbs are well coated.
+Press into a 9-inch pie plate until densely packed

 For the pudding

-• Temper the egg yolks: In a small bowl gently whisk 2 egg yolks.
-Add 2-3 tablespoons of the warmed milk and into the egg yolks and whisk, then pour thee yolks back into the pudding and whisk to combine.
+- Temper the egg yolks: In a small bowl gently whisk 2 egg yolks.
+Add 2-3 tablespoons of the warmed milk and into the egg yolks and whisk, then pour the yolks back into the pudding and whisk to combine.

-• Strain the pudding: Strain the pudding through a fine sieve into a bowl and then transfer to the prepared pie crust.
-Cover with clear plastic wrap (placing directly on the surface of the pudding), then poke a few holes in the plastic wrap with a toothpick.
+- Strain the pudding: Strain the pudding through a fine sieve into a bowl and then transfer to the prepared pie crust.
+Cover with clear plastic wrap (placed directly on the surface of the pudding), then poke a few holes in the plastic wrap with a toothpick.

-• Cool and refrigerate: Allow the pudding to cool on the counter for 30-60 minutes before refrigerating.
-Refrigerate 2-4 hours until the pudding has cooled and is firm.
+- Cool and refrigerate: Allow the pudding to cool on the counter for 30-60 minutes before refrigerating.
+Refrigerate for 2-4 hours until the pudding has cooled and is firm.

 For the whipped cream